Aro1914/AroTable/README.md

 ### The **add()** Method

 The **add()** method, as the name suggests adds the arguments passed to it to the AroTable.
 Its arguments could be an integer, multiple integers, or an array, or better still a combination of both.
-Returns true if successful, returns false if not:
+Returns true if at least a value was added successfully, returns false if not:

 ```js
 const aroTable = new AroTable();